Fluxes of Life

 2.The dynamic forms of these bronze statues is in line with the substantial notion of modernity, i.e. change and constant transformation.

-3.In their solidity and closure, these volumes are either devoid of time or a particular time is inscribed in them.
-Similar to all statues of the first period of modernism, they have turned in a dialectical process into spatial three dimensional static volumes.
 On the other hand, one can probably classify Agheli among sculptors who are continuing the disrupted path of Iranian modern art in the 50s, following the path of the structure of the modern logic for volumes trying to combine this dynamic system with the lasting and valuable forms of national culture and tradition in order to reach a national synthesis, the same way distinguished and creative artists of this wonderful period of Iranian modern art achieved novel solution for the creative art of their time and reached a culmination which still, after three decades, has remained unreachable.

 Agheli’s statues resemble great fluxes detached from the dynamic wheel of existence and juxtaposed without any rupture in their material life.
 These volumes are the starting point of a new development in the creative process of this artist.